 My Aralia Balfouriana

 This was sold to me many years ago, as an Aralia balfouriana 'Alstro'.
 I have not seen one since then!
 This particular plant was patented and I suspect production was halted at some point.
 It a hybrid of the Aralia balfouriana and sometimes I do see other new hybrids on the market.
-Usually sold under the name Aralia, this aralia's botanical first name is really Polyscias.
+Most Aralias sold on the market are botanically known as Polyscias.